7 Things That Influence Success

 In my position as an educator, I often find myself speaking with people about the home inspection business.
-Whether its inspectors that are brand new to the industry or individuals who are interested in becoming an inspector, the questions they ask are usually quite similar, and the answers apply to all types of new businesses.
+Whether its inspectors who are brand new to the industry or individuals interested in becoming an inspector, the questions they ask are usually quite similar.
+Surprisingly enough, everyone is trying to figure out whether or not they’ll make it as a professional home inspector.

 Will I be able to make a living doing this?

-As you would expect, my answer to these three questions is always yes, yes and yes.
+My answer to these three questions is always the same: yes, yes and yes.
 And before you say it, I know that the first two ‘yes’ answers should lead to the third answer being a ‘no.’ That’s common sense.
 If starting is hard and the field of potential competitors is too crowded, then it should follow that starting a new business in this field is a bad idea.

 However, as we’ve all learned (numerous times) throughout our lives, things aren’t always as they seem.
-Let’s look at seven things that can influence your level of success when starting a new business.
+There are new business owners that break into overcrowded fields every day, so they must be doing something right!
+Having a little more knowledge that our competitors is always a recipe for success.
+In that vein, let’s look at seven things that can influence our level of success when starting a new business.

 1) Reality